dafny-lang/dafny/docs/_includes/Types.md

 ```
   Item i := new Item.I(42);
 ```
-he anonymous constructor is invoked as
+The anonymous constructor is invoked as
 ```
   Item i := new Item(42, 43);
   m := new Item(45, 29);